ScottSoren/EC_MS/README.rst

 ``EC_MS`` has grown in concert with the chip EC-MS technology sold by `Spectro Inlets <https://spectroinlets.com>`_, but is especially useful data sets from other hardware and software (see below), as it automates the tedious task of ligning up the datasets in time.

+``EC_MS`` will soon be replaced by the *in-situ experimental data tool* ``ixdat``, which will inherit the interface and EC-MS functionality of ``EC_MS``, but with full documentation, better design, plugability for data from any in-situ technique, and a database interface.

-The primary object-oriented interface for this is the ``Dataset`` class.
+The primary object-oriented interface is the ``Dataset`` class.
 For example:

 .. -code-begin-
 .. code-block:: pycon